WebOrigami/docs/src/content/framework/tutorial.md

 The `this` keyword refers to everything indented on the following lines.
 The formula can now be read as: "To create the `public` folder, merge the `static` folder with this set of files that follows."

+<span class="tutorialStep"></span> Switch the graph diagram window.
+Refresh it to confirm that, although the site definition has changed, the site structure has remained the same.

 ## Create a virtual folder of thumbnails

 In your site's index page, you eventually will want to show a small thumbnail image for each team member.